List of Bose shelf stereos: SoundDocks

 The "SoundDock" was an audio dock for Apple iPods and iPhones that was produced from 2004 until 2017.

 The first generation SoundDock was introduced in 2004.
 It included a remote control and allowed all of the iPods controls to be used while docked.
 The SoundDock could charge an iPod while docked, however the lack of a direct input or pass-through Dock Connector means that the iPod cannot sync while being used in the SoundDock.
 The SoundDock was the 2006 winner of the MacUser Reader's Award for Audio of the Year.
 The series I was discontinued in 2008, however it was re-introduced in 2009 as the "SoundDock series I version 2" model.
 The version 2 model was compatible with iPhones and charged via USB.

 The "SoundDock Portable" was released in 2007 and included a battery which provided a running time of 3 to 14 hours, depending on bass and listening volume.
 Compared to the SoundDock series I, the Portable had an external 3.5 input and the remote control could change between playlists.

 The "SoundDock Series II" was introduced in 2008.
 Changes included iPhone compatibility, a 3.5 mm input for external sources and playback hardware shared with SoundDock Portable.

 The "SoundDock 10" was released in 2009.
 It was compatible with iPhones, included a remote control and could receive music via Bluetooth if an additional adaptor was purchased.
+As compared to other Soundocks, the 10 added a large bass woofer significantly increasing bass performance, weight, size and price of the units.
+The power supply is built in while other Soundocks in the line up uses external power supplies.
+Due to the use of low end Chinese capacitors along with the internal captivated heat, unit would often die due to failed capacitors.

 The "SoundDock Series III" was released in 2012 and included a lightning connector.

 A reviewer noted a "rich sound" but also the lack of controls to adjust the tone.